 I was first introduced to Dumpdon Hill Fort by fellow local blogger Clare from Flip Flops or Wellies.
 We enjoyed a dog walk and a chat back in the summer and I resolved to bring the family back to enjoy the far reaching views and sense of space.

 Protected and managed by the National Trust, the hill fort is free to visit, with free car parking available.
 The site is reached via narrow lanes that head steeply up from the A30.
-Whilst it is bit far from Honiton, it can feel like you’re getting lost, so a map is helpful.
+Whilst it is not far from Honiton, it can feel like you’re getting lost, so a map is helpful.

 There is an information board in the car park that shows how the main paths cross the hill Fort, but if you want to head straight for the top you can do so from the track leading away from the cars.